 The genus Calochortus is distributed only in western North America from British Columbia to Guatemala (Ownbey 1940).
-C. excavatus is endemic to Inyo and Mono Counties occurring in snowmelt fed springs, seeps, riparian corridors and groundwaterdependent alkali meadows between 1300 - 2000 m.
+C. excavatus is endemic to Inyo and

+Mono Counties, occurs in snowmelt fed springs, seeps, riparian corridors, and groundwater-dependent alkali meadows between 1300 - 2000 m.
 C. excavatus reproduces by seed and by offset bulbils from the main bulb.
-The seeds of Calochortus species are relatively large and lack obvious adaptations for long-distance dispersal, long distance dispersal is likely facilitated by large herbivores which graze mature fruit and move seed during annual migrations, potentially facilitating genetic differentiation at small spatial scales and parallel adaptive radiations in geographically restricted clades
+The seeds of Calochortus species are relatively large and lack obvious adaptations for long-distance dispersal.
+Localized dispersal is likely from the inflorescence becoming stiff and springy when mature and seed tossed from the open capsule as the stalks are flung about in the wind or by animals brushing against the dried stalk.
+Long distance dispersal is likely facilitated by birds who consume seeds or large herbivores which graze mature fruit and move seed during annual migrations, potentially facilitating genetic differentiation at small spatial scales and parallel adaptive radiations in geographically restricted clades (Patterson 2004).

-(Patterson 2004).
 The relative proportion of carbohydrate storage in below-ground bulbs and above tissues is presumably influenced by antecedent water regime and life stage.
 In dry years, C. excavatus can remain dormant in bulb form.
 The presence of a dormant seedbank is unknown.
-Plants may persist up to ten years.
+Plants may persist for up to ten years.

 Currently there are 80 known sites supporting C. excavatus being monitored, all of which are in the Owens Valley in Inyo County (Table 7.1).
 The Water Department monitors 31 C. excavatus populations annually, LADWP monitors approximately six populations and the Bureau of Land Management monitors eight populations.
-In 2022, Inyo County staff surveyed thirty one populations, and they are located on land owned by LADWP.
+In 2023, Inyo County staff surveyed thirty-one populations, and they are located on land owned by LADWP.
 Individual C. excavatus plants were counted using walking grids located within previously mapped population boundaries.